 Adult (aged 16 and over) participation in sport (at least once a week), by year, and demographic breakdown

 |16 to 25||58.20%||63.10%||56.30%||52.50%||56.20%||55.20%|

 Further local, regional and national Active People data can be found at: Sport England: The local picture .

-There is a mixed economy of provision for adults to be physically active in Calderdale, with the public, private and voluntary sector offering opportunities.
+There is a mixed economy of provision for adults to be physically active in Calderdale.
+With public, private and voluntary sectors offering opportunities.

 Active Places Power - Sports England